-- 1. Calls on the Member States to immediately increase their control measures at EU airports and border control posts with respect to the import of food by tourists from non-EU countries, making, in particular, increased use of sniffer dogs; - 2.
-Calls on the Member States to immediately launch an information campaign to highlight the risks of introducing FMD in the EU by imported foodstuffs which may contain the FMD-virus; - 3.
-Proposes that any person entering the EU from a country which has not been FMD-free for three months according to the International Animal Health Code of the International Office of Epizootics (OIE) should: - be allowed to enter the EU only after signing a document in which the dangers connected with FMD and the possibilities of transmitting the virus are described comprehensively; this document should be available in the official languages of the EU and in the language of those countries which have not been FMD-free for the last three months; - confirm by their signature that he/she has understood the content of the document; - confirm that he/she has had no contact with agricultural premises with dangerous contacts as regards FMD; - confirm that he/she is not carrying any food which contains animal products; - be subject to specific control and hygiene measures if there is sufficient reason to believe that he/she may pose a risk of FMD transmission; - 4.
-Calls on the Commission to draw up, together with the Member States, a detailed strategy aimed at reducing the risk of introduction of FMD by tourists and to submit either an adequate administrative proposal or a legislative proposal to Parliament and the Council as soon as possible; the strategy should include minimum standards for control measures at the borders of the EU and at EU airports; the standards should be in line with the stringent standards applied in the U.S.A., Australia and New Zealand; - 5.
+- 3. Proposes that any person entering the EU from a country which has not been FMD-free for three months according to the International Animal Health Code of the International Office of Epizootics (OIE) should: - be allowed to enter the EU only after signing a document in which the dangers connected with FMD and the possibilities of transmitting the virus are described comprehensively; this document should be available in the official languages of the EU; - confirm via their signature that he/she has understood the content of the document; - confirm that he/she has had no contact with agricultural premises with dangerous contacts as regards FMD; - confirm that he/she is not carrying any food which contains animal products; - be subject to specific control and hygiene measures if there is sufficient reason to believe that he/she may pose a risk of transmission; - 4.
+Calls on the Commission to draw up, together with the Member States, a detailed strategy aimed at reducing the risk of introduction of FMD by tourists and to submit either an adequate administrative proposal or a legislative proposal to Parliament and the Council as soon as possible; the strategy should include minimum standards for control measures at the borders of the EU and at EU airports; the standards should not be weaker than the most stringent standards applied in comparable countries; - 5.
 Instructs its President to forward this resolution to the Council and the Commission.